-The H135 is the market leader in emergency medical services (EMS), available in a wide range of dedicated EMS interiors that maximise operators’ choice in configurations, providing ample room for patient care.
-Its cabin volume allows for direct access to the patient in the event of emergencies, such as the need to administer cardio-pulmonary resuscitation (CPR).
+The H135 is the market leader in emergency medical services (EMS), and is available in a wide range of dedicated EMS interiors that provide operators with a choice of configurations, providing ample room for patient care.
+Its cabin volume allows for direct access to the patient in the event of emergencies, such as the need to administer cardio-pulmonary resuscitation.
 Furthermore, the aircraft and its EMS cabin layouts meet the highest standards in patient care, like those required by the European EN13718.

 Search and rescue

-The H135 has excellent slope landing capabilities and can perform rapid search and rescue intervention in high-risk situations, such as in adverse weather and natural disasters (floods, earthquakes, landslides and heavy snowfalls, etc.).
+The H135 has excellent slope landing capabilities and can perform rapid search and rescue intervention in high-risk situations, such as in adverse weather and in the aftermath of natural disasters (floods, earthquakes, landslides and heavy snowfalls, etc.).
 The performance improvements of the latest H135 version further increase its hover performance, of particular importance in high-altitude mountain rescues.

 The H135 is the most successful light-twin aircraft in the law enforcement segment thanks to its high safety standards and good performance.
-Its compact design lets it operate and land in hostile environments, as well as in densely populated urban areas.
-The low external sound signature makes it not only a neighbourhood-friendly aircraft, but also provides a tactical advantage.
-This is further enhanced by its law enforcement mission capabilities: the modern HD electro optical system (EOS) allows police aircraft to operate from a tactically advantageous distance from the scene.
+The helicopter’s compact design lets it operate and land in hostile environments, as well as in densely populated urban areas.
+The low external sound signature makes the H135 a neighbourhood-friendly aircraft and also provides a tactical advantage.
+This is further enhanced by its law enforcement mission capabilities: the modern HD electro-optical system (EOS) allows police aircraft to operate from a tactically advantageous distance from the scene.
 The H135’s latest technology also fully integrates the aircraft in a unit’s tactical infrastructure by connecting the helicopter to the ground via different means (SAT-COM, GSM, G4, Tetra, digital downlink systems, etc.).
-The day-to-day work of law enforcement officers is further revolutionised thanks to state-of-the-art Wifi connectivity, a tablet-compatible cockpit, and enhanced reality system (vector maps overlay on video images)
+The day-to-day work of law enforcement officers is further revolutionised thanks to state-of-the-art Wi-Fi connectivity, a tablet-compatible cockpit, and enhanced reality system (vector maps overlay on video images).

 The rapidly growing environmental energy market is generating a new demand for smaller, more agile helicopters offering the highest safety standards while being extremely cost efficient.
 This is where the H135 fits in.